 THE FULL CIRCLE 7 ASSESSMENT

-Amy created the Full Circle 7 program as a barometer for her clients to monitor their areas of strength as she sculpts away at what holds them back.
+Amy created the Full Circle 7 Method as a barometer for her clients to monitor their areas of strength as she sculpts away at what holds them back.
 This powerful process uncovers the zones of genius within each person and develops the seven key areas needed for the ultimate executive presence.
 Each of the seven areas contains three pillars that make up the whole executive self.

 The Hogan Assessment is a self-guided interpretation of individual strengths, values, and challenges.
 The report is a snapshot of interpersonal performance, organizational fit, and a primer for performance improvement and shifts in behavior.
 Grounded in more than three decades of validated research, Hogan assessments were the first to scientifically measure personality for business.

 Considered a gold standard in executive development and coaching, The Hogan assessments holistically assess individuals’ personality and identify strengths and weaknesses, underlying values and motivators, and even career “derailers” and the proclaimed “dark side” of personality.
 This illustrates the comprehensive nature of Hogan Assessments and the value they can bring to individuals and organizations looking to better understand the self as well as current and potential employees.

 Hogan assessments help predict how and why individuals are likely to behave in certain ways in a professional setting.
 This 3-pronged approach means Hogan assessments can ensure individuals and organizations gain key insights when engaging in employee development and recruitment.
 The results gleaned from these assessments help individuals to understand their own behavior traits, motivators and potential derailers better, as well as helping organizations optimize the fit between new candidates, their roles and the organizational culture.

 Developed in 1987 by Drs.
 Joyce and Robert Hogan, Hogan leads the world in personality assessment and leadership development.